decameronn/solar-system-theme/README.md

 2. Type the command `ext install solar-system-theme`
 3. Click **Install** to install it
 4. Click on **Reload** to reload VS Code
-5. Code/File ＞ Preferences ＞ Color Theme ＞ **Solar System Theme - Jupiter**
+5. Code/File ＞ Preferences ＞ Color Theme ＞ **Solar System** > Select the desired theme
 6. Please [rate it](https://marketplace.visualstudio.com/items?itemName=decameron.solar-system-theme) if you enjoy it!

 <br/>